 You will work from Monday to Friday (8:00- 17:00).
 You will generally work five days per week and have the option of weekends off but may, due to personal interest, discuss the options of working weekends and public holidays on a roster system with the other staff.
 You will get a full orientation and introduction on the Monday after your arrival.

 Your roles and responsibilities:

 You must not automatically expect to do selected tasks only (i.e. be riding for the majority of the time).
 You will do any and everything that all regular staff do, including, for example, horse-manure ‘pick-up patrol’.
 This is important as it demonstrates that the volunteer is viewed as a fully-fledged member of the team and thus contributes to the team effort and spirit.

-Aside from this, there is a practical reason for collecting the horse-droppings; not only is the fly presence reduced but the droppings are a source of valuable nutrition for the compost required for the fledgling cash crop vegetable growing programme that not only provides fresh products to the employees from the nearby community but are also for sale to other parties, including guest lodges.
-You can also opt to participate in this developing aspect.
+Aside from this, there is a practical reason for collecting the horse-droppings; not only is the fly presence reduced but the droppings are a source of valuable nutrition for the compost required for the permaculture vegetable growing programme that not only provides fresh produce to the employees drawn from the nearby community, but are also for sale to other parties, including guest lodges

-PLEASE NOTE: At no time will mistreating of horses be accepted at this project and riding is at the discretion of the project supervisors.
+PLEASE NOTE: At no time will mistreating of horses or any other animals be accepted at this project and riding is at the discretion of the project supervisors.